Calliandra calothyrsus: Origin and regions of cultivation

 Calliandra callothyrsus is native to the humid and sub-humid areas of Central America and Mexico.
 There it can be found from the western Pacific coast of Mexico to Panama.
-But people most probably haven't been cultivating or studying it there.
+But people most probably have not been cultivating or studying it there.
 Calliandra has been introduced to Java in 1936 and spread from there over the Indonesian Archipelago and to other parts of southeast Asia.
 Nowadays it can also be found in other parts of the tropics, mainly in Uganda, Rwanda and other parts of east Africa as well as in Australia, Hawaii, Brazil and Bolivia.

 Environmental requirements

 Temperature and altitude

-Calliandra calothyrsus grows in regions with mean monthly minimum temperatures of 18-24 °C and mean monthly maximum temperatures of 24-28 °C. It can be found in a wide range of altitudes but seems to grow best at altitudes of 250–1300 m asl.
+Calliandra calothyrsus grows in regions with mean monthly minimum temperatures of 18-24 C and mean monthly maximum temperatures of 24-28 C. It can be found in a wide range of altitudes but seems to grow best at altitudes of 250–1300 m asl.
 However it can naturally reach an altitude of 1800 m asl in Guatemala and even grows well if planted at 2000 m asl as it was done in Indonesia and Kenya.
 At these altitudes Calliandra calothyrsus has quite some cool tolerance for a tropical species but it is not tolerant to frost.

 Precipitation

-Calliandra calothyrsus tolerates annual rainfalls of 700–4000 mm.
+Calliandra calothyrsus tolerates annual rainfalls of 700-4000 mm.
 It usually grows in wet tropical forests or in seasonally dry forests with a dry season of 4–6 months.
 Calliandra calothyrsus is not very drought tolerant and will die back under severe droughts.
 However, it is recovering in most cases after the onset of the rainy season.
 Calliandra calothyrsus is semi-deciduous in regions with long dry seasons whereas it is evergreen in humid climates.